jeremy9959/MATH5800/README.md

 - https://machinelearningmastery.com/handwritten-digit-recognition-using-convolutional-neural-networks-python-keras/ (another example)

 #### Adriana Resources:
-- [Li Dong Github Site](https://github.com/ldong87/ECSE4965_Deep_Learning)Li Dong was a doctoral student at Rensselaer Polytechnic Institute taking a _Intro to Deep Learning Course_.
+- [Li Dong Github Site](https://github.com/ldong87/ECSE4965_Deep_Learning).Li Dong was a doctoral student at Rensselaer Polytechnic Institute taking a _Intro to Deep Learning Course_.
 The link directs to his homework files.
 The HW3 file regards a neural network for recognizing digits using MNIST dataset.
--[Tensorflow Tutorial for CNN using CIFAR-10 dataset](https://www.tensorflow.org/tutorials/images/cnn) HW4 in Li Dong's Github regards a modified CNN that uses CIFAR-10, as well.
+- [Tensorflow Tutorial for CNN using CIFAR-10 dataset](https://www.tensorflow.org/tutorials/images/cnn).
+HW4 in Li Dong's Github regards a modified CNN that uses CIFAR-10, as well.
--Adriana' Google Drive: One or two files of the CNN implemented during summer REU at RPI.
+- Adriana' Google Drive: One or two files of the CNN implemented during summer REU at RPI.